 Note: This post may include spoilers, so be cautious.

 What’s in This Post

 3 Favorite Moments

-Iona voiced her commitment to persuade Kongou to stand down, which drew gasps from the other Mental Models.
-Their astonishment turned to outright alarm when Iona said he'd have to contact Kongou directly -- physically -- because Kongou had locked everyone out the concept communication system.
-Iona explained she had to do it because Kongou's heart was hurting, and Iona wanted to help her.
-The other Mental Models would have ridiculed the idea of "heart" just months ago.
-Now, they all took the idea seriously, even if they all struggled with the concept.
-Takao, sounding rueful that she hadn't figured it out yet, asked (8:55), "Weren't we just weapons?"
-Maybe Gunzou had been waiting for this conversation based of his talks with Iona, because he seemed ready with a response.
-He said, "It's not about what you were.
-It's about who you are now."
-They considered his what he'd said.
-Iona, emboldened, said clearly that she wanted to save Kongou because (9:17), "...a motivation beyond my processing capabilities is compelling me.
-Gunzou, is this what 'will' is?"
+Iona voiced her commitment to persuade Kongou, which drew gasps from the other Mental Models and even outright alarm when she said he’d have to contact Kongou directly — physically — because Kongou had locked out the concept communication system.
+Iona explained she had to do it because Kongou’s heart was hurting, and Iona wanted to help her.
+The other Mental Models would have ridiculed the idea of “heart” just months ago.
+Now, they all struggled with the concept.
+Takao, sounding rueful that she hadn’t figured it out yet, asked (8:55), “Weren’t we just weapons?”
+Maybe Gunzou had been waiting for this conversation because of his talks with Iona, because he seemed ready.
+He said, “It’s not about what you were.
+It’s about who you are now.”
+They considered his what he’d said.
+Iona, emboldened, said clearly that she wanted to save Kongou because (9:17), ‘…a motivation beyond my processing capabilities is compelling me.
+Gunzou, is this what ‘will’ is?”
 The idea seemed to strike a chord with the other Mental Models.
 The whole series had been building piece by piece to this moment.
-What is it that makes them different?
-What is it that makes them who they are as individuals?
 I thought it was a beautiful thing to see them take the next step to full sentience.
 Recognizing their own volition was the last necessary piece.